hannahdesmond/mastery-curriculum/chapter4/README.md

 ![A flow of control graph, demonstrating conditional logic](../images/4-conditional-graph.jpg)

 What about if we wanted to do a different kind of instruction?
-One where we don't want the object to skip instructions in a program branch: we want it to _repeat_ instructions.
+One where we don't want the object to skip instructions in a program branch, we want it to _repeat_ instructions.

 Let's imagine an object that prints `1` to the console forever: